-If it is considered that enforcement action is required, it will be taken in accordance with the relevant laws and Council's internal procedures (including reporting through General Counsel).
+If it is considered that enforcement action is required, it will be taken in accordance with the relevant laws and Council's internal policies and procedures (including reporting through the Legal services Manager).

 In taking enforcement action, Council recognises that there are statutory processes which provide for representations and appeals and thereby natural justice principles will still be observed.

 Where a person is afforded the right to make representations to a notice, Council requires those representations to be made in writing.
-This ensures representation documents can be recorded and filed in Council's record system.
+This ensures representation documents can be recorded and filed in Council's electronic records system.
 Representations in person may be made if the Council considers this to be appropriate of individual circumstances.